btroller/btroller.github.io/index.md

 I intended OTP to be a demonstration of my understanding of C, which I gained from a Systems Programming class.
 This project is much less involved than some projects we tackled in there.
 I kept it simple because I wanted it to give a clear demonstration of my proficiency in basic C.

 OTP shouldn't be used for anything serious.
-It uses `/dev/random` as a source of random values when generating pads, which is more random than C's `rand()` but still pseudorandom.
+It uses `getentropy()` as a source of random values when generating pads, which is more random than C's `rand()` but still pseudorandom.
 However, if you have a [source of truly random data](https://en.wikipedia.org/wiki/Hardware_random_number_generator) available to you, you can still use OTP to encrypt and decrypt data using that truly random data as a one-time pad.

 # Notable Class Projects